COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 (Refer to the Metastatic Pheochromocytoma Treatment section of this summary for more information.)

-Patients with inherited pheochromocytoma or paraganglioma are at risk for the development of recurrent disease in the form of additional primary tumors.
+Patients with inherited pheochromocytoma or paraganglioma are at risk of recurrent disease in the form of additional primary tumors.
 Follow-up evaluation and management of additional primary tumors in such patients is essential.
 (Refer to the Localized Pheochromocytoma Treatment section of this summary for more information.)

-Prenatal diagnosis clearly results in decreased mortality for both mother and neonate.
-Prior to 1970, a prenatal diagnosis of pheochromocytoma was made in only approximately 25% of cases, and the mortality rate for both mother and neonate was around 50%.[4,5] The prenatal diagnosis rate rose to greater than 80% through the 1980s and 1990s, and decreased maternal and neonatal mortality rates were 6% and 15%, respectively.[4,6]
+Prenatal diagnosis clearly results in decreased mortality for both mother and fetus.
+Prior to 1970, a prenatal diagnosis of pheochromocytoma was made in only approximately 25% of cases, and the mortality rate for both mother and fetus was around 50%.[4,5] The prenatal diagnosis rate rose to greater than 80% through the 1980s and 1990s, and decreased maternal and fetal mortality rates were 6% and 15%, respectively.[4,6]

 The diagnosis of pheochromocytoma should be suspected in any pregnant woman who develops hypertension in the first trimester, paroxysmal hypertension, or hypertension that is unusually difficult to treat.[2,7] Normal pregnancy does not affect catecholamine levels.
 Thus, the usual biochemical tests are valid.
 Magnetic resonance imaging is the localization method of choice because it does not expose the fetus to ionizing radiation.

-Phenoxybenzamine use is safe in pregnancy, but beta-adrenergic blockers should be initiated only if needed because their use has been associated with intrauterine growth retardation.[9,10] Resection of the tumor can often be performed safely during the second trimester, or tumor resection can be combined with cesarean section when the fetus is ready to be delivered.
+Phenoxybenzamine use is safe in pregnancy, but beta-adrenergic blockers should be initiated only if needed because their use has been associated with intrauterine growth restriction.[9,10] Resection of the tumor can often be performed safely during the second trimester, or tumor resection can be combined with cesarean delivery for patients diagnosed later in pregnancy.
 Case reports have documented successful outcomes in the rare circumstance when surgical resection was delayed until a short time after vaginal delivery.
 The successful management of pheochromocytoma in pregnancy depends on careful monitoring and the availability of an experienced team of specialists.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.